Map of Argentina

 Horse riding in the Pampas

-Rural farming life and Gaucho culture has a dynamic presence in Argentine society, particularly in the Pampas, a vast stretch of fertile farmlands.
-A Gaucho refers to the colourful, nomadic horsemen of the Argentine and Uruguayan Pampas.
+Rural farming life and Gaucho culture have a dynamic presence in Argentine society, particularly in the Pampas, a vast stretch of fertile farmlands.
+A Gaucho refers to the colorful, nomadic horsemen of the Argentine and Uruguayan Pampas.

 Why we love it

-Argentina boasts the most variety of any country in Latin America, encompassing waterfalls, vineyards, glaciers, wetlands, the Andes mountains and Altiplano desert.
-Buenos Aires will always be a special place for me as it was my first stop in this continent and I was captivated by the ‘Paris of South America.’
+Argentina boasts the most variety of any country in Latin America, encompassing waterfalls, vineyards, glaciers, wetlands, the Andes mountains, and the Altiplano desert.
+Buenos Aires will always be a special place for me as it was my first stop on this continent, and I was captivated by the ‘Paris of South America'.

 buenos-aires-argentina

 With a myriad of seasons and regions, Argentina offers something special all year round.
-The summer season (December to February) is the hot, high season, however it’s also the best time for visiting southern Argentina and trekking Patagonia.
+The summer season (December to February) is the hot, high season; it’s also the best time for visiting southern Argentina and trekking in Patagonia.

 Autumn (March to May) is the best time to visit the wineries, with the Mendoza Wine Harvest festival in March and stunning red and orange foliage illuminating the country.